ibexa/documentation-developer/docs/guide/content_rendering/embed_and_list_content/embed_content.md

 The controller takes the custom parameter called `accepted_content_types`, which is an array of Content Type identifiers that will be rendered.

-This way you can control which Content Types you want to show, and exclude, for example, image assets.
+This way you can control which Content Types you want to show or exclude.

-Finally, the controller returns the view with the results provided in the `items` parameter.
+Finally, the controller returns the view with the results that were provided in the `items` parameter.
 You can use this parameter as a variable in the template:

 ``` html+twig